alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 ONBOARDING EMPLOYEE EXERCISE
 ============================

-Using MS Forms, create a questionaire for gathering all required information for onboarding a new employee for the payroll purposes.
+Using MS Forms, create a questionaire for gathering all required information for onboarding a new employee at Quebec-based company for the payroll purposes.